ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> Once every hour, someone is involved in an internet scam.
-That man is Michael Scott.
+> I feel God in this Chili’s tonight.
 >
 > <p>- Pam Beesly</p>